-• Address Operational Concerns: The SJC Subcommittee will review additional guidance from the City regarding the Sheriff's current operational plan to house 20-25 individuals in CJ4 past November 1, 2020, in order to staff the kitchen.
-Partners will also work collaboratively with the Sheriff's Office to explore potential options and any associated costs to address the operational challenges related to the kitchen and holding cells.

-- Refine and Prioritize Ongoing Strategies: Partners must determine what COVID-19 policy changes and practices need to be continued and/or refined to sustain jail reductions amid the ongoing pandemic.
+- Address Operational Concerns: The SJC Subcommittee will review any additional guidance from the City regarding the Sheriff's current operational plan to house 20-25 individuals in CJ4 past November 1, 2020, in order to staff the kitchen.
+Partners will also work collaboratively with the Sheriff's Office to explore potential options and any associated costs to address the operational challenges related to the kitchen and holding cells. - Refine and Prioritize Ongoing Strategies: Partners must determine what COVID-19 policy changes and practices need to be continued and/or refined to sustain jail reductions amid the ongoing pandemic.
 Should bookings continue to increase, partners will need to examine the drivers of this trend and develop additional strategies to address it.
+Partners will explore processes and practices related to when people are placed on "holds" in the jail to understand how they influence the jail population.
 The SJC Subcommittee should identify any information or technical assistance needed to prioritize and implement existing or new strategies to keep the jail count low.
 SJC partners will continue to support justice partners' efforts to focus on the cases of people in jail, address issues related to delays in case resolutions, create an even stronger system of reentry supports, and seek to root out implicit bias in the criminal justice system. - Define Budget Parameters: CCSF faces a serious budget deficit due to the COVID-19 pandemic.
 Given this reality, SJC Subcommittee partners must determine what can be done with existing resources and where additional funds may be needed to sustain reductions in the jail population and safely close CJ4.